 Write a small section to talk about the benefits your services offer, not just the features.
 The benefits are what the client gets or how the client feels.

 For example, a feature of my service is I set up your WordPress theme.
 The benefit is you don’t have to set up your WordPress theme.
+Or, a benefit a Sherpa might offer is helping someone reach their destination without being so fatigued.
+Part of the service is using a horse to carry the load.

 Include a few sentences about why you do what you do.
 This will help you connect with your target audience on a more personal level, and build the “know, like and trust” factor that is so important to your business.